 Justly or unjustly, buying from an ecommerce site rather than a store requires more trust on the part of the consumer.
 Sites that use on-site video are considered 58% more trustworthy by consumers, likely because it emulates the experience of shopping in a physical store.

 High Return on Investment

 Ecommerce marketing can occasionally feel like taking shots in the dark.
 Between optimizing keywords, maintaining a blog and purchasing placements, it can be hard to tell exactly what is creating your conversions.
 Research has found that marketers consider video to have the highest ROI of any kind of content.

 When it’s done well, video content is an excellent investment in your company’s short and long term marketing efforts.
 But before we delve into good on-site content, let’s address initial cost, one of the most common qualms marketers have with video.

 Although it has a reputation for being expensive, video marketing is more affordable than ever.

 While some brands do spend tens of thousands of dollars on their content, it’s by no means necessary to do so.
 Reasonably high-quality HD camcorders can be purchased for less than $500; some businesses even record with their phones.

 Besides a camera, it makes sense to pick up a standard 2-point lighting kit (under $200).
 Unless you’re planning to create special effect-heavy content, there’s no need to pay for Hollywood-tier editing software.
-You may even be able to use iMovie, which comes pre-loaded on most Apple devices.
+Additionally, you may even be able to use iMovie, which comes pre-loaded on most Apple devices.